REVIEW - A SKULL IN CONNEMARA

 … More details on crew and creative collaborators to follow.

 We started rehearsals in early March, and the performance dates are as follows (so get your tickets early as our last few plays have sold out!!):

 Thursdays, May 21 and 28, 8pm

 Fridays, May 22 and 29, 8pm

 Sunday Matinee, May 24, 2pm

-Tickets for the Show will be on sale in a bit from Torquay Visitor Information Centre at Surfworld – we’ll keep you posted!!
+Tickets for the Show are on sale from Torquay Visitor Information Centre at Surfworld.

 *A Skull in Connemara* is the second of Martin McDonagh's renowned Leenane Trilogy, set in a rural Ireland so blighted by rancour, ignorance and spite, that even the local priest admits God Himself seems to have no jurisdiction here.
 Martin McDonagh recaptures the violence, humour and darkness of the Ireland of his childhood in this searing trilogy.